All behavior planning is supervised by a Board Certified Behavior Analyst.

 Autism Spectrum Disorders (ASD) are characterized by deficits in communication, social skills and repetitive behaviors.
 We believe that many ‘behavior problems’ are communication problems and work hard to provide every student with a communication system that allows them to express their wants, needs, likes and dislikes.

 We also program in many social opportunities so that they can learn to make friends, socialize and participate more fully in their communities.
+We provide 24-Hour In-Home Behavioral Support and Emergency Response services as well as Mental and Behavioral Health Skill-Building Programs.
+With the goal of improving each child’s behavior, communication skills, and quality of life, and keep them in the home with their loving, supportive family.
 To find out more about behavior planning contact us.